dwightjack/yuzu/doc/children.md

 ## Children

-Element array Itarator.
+Element array Iterator.

-Returns a function that iterates a function over an array of DOM elements.
+Returns a function that iterates an iterator over an array of DOM elements.
-DOM elements are selected from a CSS selector in the context of the passed-in `Component#$el`.
+DOM elements are selected from a CSS selector in the context of the passed-in parent's [`$el`](./component.md#$el) property.

 **Parameters**